Plate 77.....................

 MI - Found in a box of stamps in November 1944 by Percy Jackson and sold for £220.00.
 Once in the collection of J de R Phillp.
 The stamp has an RPSL certificate from 28th July 1944 number 26,282.
 Lightly used with a numeral 75 in a barred cancel but trimmed at the foot for some reason.
 Has 2 small pinholes in the middle of the Queen's neck at the base.
 Also has a BPA Expertising certificate number 84,963 dated 15/09/2014.
 This stamp appears in LN Williams "Encyclopedia of Rare & Famous Stamps" Volume 1 on page 99.
 Sold by Stanley Gibbons in 2016 for a £495,000.00 to a UK based collector/investor and sold again to a private client in 2020 by Mulready Philatelics of Poole.

 NC - Rumoured to have been found in a Harmers lot in 1994 and again rumoured to be off-centred high to the right with an inverted barred 15 cancel but this is unconfirmed and again rumoured to have been sold by Harmers.
 I do not have an image of this stamp and would love to see one.
 The whereabouts of this stamp are unknown and on balance I am inclined to believe that this stamp does not exist as a genuine 77.
 If an image ever does surface I would very much like to see it but it's unlikely this one is a 77.
-Possibly just made up as a hoax, or maybe a simple mistake, but this one can be discounted as a 77.
+Possibly just made up as a hoax, or maybe a simple mistake, but this one can be discounted as a 77 unless anyone has any evidence to the contrary.

 PH is on a small piece and was found in 1924 by A.O.J.
 Readhead (HF Johnson's business partner) and was advertised for sale for £200.00 by Messrs HF Johnson (HF Johnson and AOJ Readhead) in The Stamp Lover, December 1924 on page 179.
 HCV Adams acquired the stamp and displayed it in 1938 (Stamp Lover November 1938 page 153.
 It is also recorded in Stamp Lover, March 1927 page 285.
 The Adams collection was sold by Robson Lowe on 15 February 1956 (sales 1456-7 - Lot 402) and this stamp was bought by Hugh Greenwell Fletcher for £300.00.
 When he died in 1968 at the age of 86, the Fletcher collection was left to the Bruce Castle Museum in Tottenham, which was once the home of Sir Rowland Hill.
 The collection was transferred to the British Library in 1989 where it remains.
 Interestingly, HR Holmes records that two other stamps (MI and PI) also originated from the same large wholesale lot originally bought by HF Johnson and later subdivided.